Lyam0udi/Java-Interview-Roadmap/README.md

 10. **Explain the role of Spring Security in securing applications.**
     - Spring Security is a module within the Spring Framework that provides comprehensive security features for Java applications.
 It offers authentication, authorization, and other security mechanisms to protect web applications, RESTful services, and other components.

+# Spring Boot

+1. **What is Spring Boot?**
+   - Spring Boot is an open-source framework built on top of the Spring Framework that simplifies the development of Java applications.
+It provides opinionated defaults and auto-configuration, allowing developers to quickly set up and run production-ready Spring applications with minimal configuration.

+2. **How does Spring Boot simplify the development process?**
+   - Spring Boot simplifies development by providing auto-configuration, which automatically configures the application based on dependencies and sensible defaults.
+It also includes an embedded server, production-ready features, and a streamlined development experience, reducing boilerplate code and configuration.

+3. **Explain the concept of auto-configuration in Spring Boot.**
+   - Auto-configuration in Spring Boot automatically configures beans and components based on the classpath and defined dependencies.
+It leverages the Starter POMs and conditionally configures components, reducing the need for explicit configuration.

+4. **How does Spring Boot handle application properties and configuration?**
+   - Spring Boot uses the `application.properties` or `application.yml` file to manage application properties and configuration.
+It provides a wide range of configuration options, including database connections, logging, security settings, and more.

+5. **What are Spring Boot Starters?**
+   - Spring Boot Starters are a set of dependency descriptors that simplify dependency management in Spring Boot applications.
+Each starter includes a curated set of dependencies for a specific purpose, such as web development, data access, or testing.

+6. **Explain the role of Spring Boot Actuator.**
+   - Spring Boot Actuator is a module that provides production-ready features for monitoring and managing Spring Boot applications.
+It includes endpoints for health checks, metrics, logging, and more, allowing administrators to monitor and manage the application in real-time.

+7. **How does Spring Boot support RESTful web services development?**
+   - Spring Boot provides a comprehensive set of features for developing RESTful web services.
+It includes auto-configuration for Spring MVC, support for content negotiation, request mapping, error handling, and easy integration with technologies like JSON serialization.

+8. **Discuss the different ways to package and deploy a Spring Boot application.**
+   - Spring Boot allows packaging and deploying applications in various formats, including traditional WAR files, executable JAR files, and even native executables using GraalVM.
+It provides embedded servers that simplify deployment and make the application self-contained.

+9. **What is Spring Boot's support for microservices architecture?**
+   - Spring Boot is well-suited for building microservices-based architectures.
+It provides features like service discovery and registration, load balancing, circuit breakers, and distributed tracing through integration with Spring Cloud projects, making it easier to develop and manage microservices.

+10. **Discuss the integration of Spring Boot with other Spring projects.**
+    - Spring Boot integrates seamlessly with other Spring projects like Spring Data, Spring Security, and Spring Cloud.
+It provides auto-configuration and starter dependencies for these projects, simplifying the integration process and reducing the effort required to set up and configure these components.